Originally Posted: May 10, 2019

 Part of my research included speaking with the advisors of the program I was in.
 If you find an advisor you immediately connect with, you’ll have that extra support for when you begin the job search after college.
 Learning to build connections with your advisors will help you in the future, especially when you need a letter of recommendation or networking connection for job applications.
 Professors are there to answer your questions concerning your classes and goals, so show up to office hours to connect with them.

 5. Take care of yourself

 With all the extracurriculars and studying in college, sometimes we neglect our basic human needs of food, sleep, and exercise.
-Living your best life includes being in your best physical and mental health, so don’t neglect them.
+Living your healthiest life includes being in your best physical and mental health, so don’t neglect any signals from your body to slow down.
 Find a friend to run or do yoga with, and set a reminder to go to sleep early if you know you have an early morning class.
 Skip that sugary latte or instant ramen and opt for a healthier (but still delicious) meal instead.
 Smoothies and sandwich wraps are great alternatives if you’re on the go!

 Write your schedule in a planner or online calendar.
-Schedule your classes past 10:00 am and into the afternoon.
+Schedule your classes past 10:00 am and into the afternoon if you're more of a night owl.
 I only had two 8:00 am classes my first year of college, so I could sleep in if I needed to on other days.
 Do whatever you know is best for your mind, body, and soul, and you’ll be left feeling more energized and attentive to your classes and the people around you.

-Find the school to have your best experience at using our College Search tool.
+Find your best-fit school using our College Search tool.